kudashevs/accept-language/README.md

 ```

 ## Testing

-If you want to be sure that everything works as expected, just run the unit tests provided with the package.
+If you want to make sure that everything works as expected, just run the unit tests provided with the package.
 ```bash
 composer test
 ```